 The majority of Thais are Buddhists, so there're some special polite customs you need to follow.
-For example, women are not allowed to touch any Buddhist monks; everyone should wear properly in public areas and remove the shoes before entering the temples… More importantly, you are forbidden to touch other's head, since the head is considered as the resting place of one's soul and commanding the highest respect.
+For example, women are not allowed to touch any Buddhist monks; everyone should wear properly in public areas and remove their shoes before entering the temples… More importantly, you are forbidden to touch another's head, since the head is considered the resting place of one's soul and commands the highest respect.
 Conversely, the feet are considered dirty, and you can't point your feet at the images of the Buddha.

 Thailand is a Buddhist country and you should know some basic restrictions before traveling.

 Bangkok happens to be one of a few lucky places that bear a colorful name: Venice of the East.
 The buildings of the city originally stood on stilts above the Chao Phraya River, but although most of its canals are filled and paved as the city develops now, you still can enjoy your tour in this Venice of the East.
 Its special long-tailed boat tour will take you through its existing canals, locally known as Khlongs, to explore a more peaceful part of Bangkok and get away from the hustle and bustle of the city.
 You may also walk along the canals for floating markets, which you must have seen before on a postcard.

 A floating market is a traditional feature of Thai life.